rundeck/docs/docs/learning/howto/custom-script-plugin-hello-world.md

 Command defined as a command step are specific to a job.
 If you need to reuse the script in several jobs in the same or different projects, you would have to copy-paste it each time which can get to be cumbersome and error-prone.

 Using a custom plugin encapsulates the script so that job writers across any projects can use the script's functionality.
-When the plugin author uploads a new version the plugin, all jobs automatically use the latest version.
+When the plugin author uploads a new version of the plugin, all jobs automatically use the latest version.

 ### Expose script parameters to the UI with descriptions, types and defaults

 Command line scripts can come with many parameters.
 When running them from command line, if you're lucky, you are able to get the help text from them.
 Some scripts may not have help on their parameters.
 When creating a custom script plugin, you can define, document and provide default values that make sense in the context of your organization for the parameters of your script.
 Conversely, you can also leave out parameters to a script that you don't want job authors to have access to.

-All the parameters defined in the plugin will show up in the Rundeck job editting UI, providing the job authors with afforances to guide them in using the script.
+All the parameters defined in the plugin will show up in the Rundeck job editing UI, providing the job authors with affordances to guide them in using the script.

 ### Securely access secrets stored in Key Storage

 Many scripts require some type of secret to authorize the script to do its work so the job user needs to know the secret to use the script.
-This increases the risk of that secret getting exposed depending how your share secrets in your organization.
+This increases the risk of that secret getting exposed depending how secrets are shared in your organization.

-A more secure solution would be to authorize the job user to use the secret without them actually know its value.
+A more secure solution would be to authorize the job user to use the secret without having them know its value.
 Plugins can access secrets by referring to paths in the Rundeck Key Storage.
 Rundeck will evaluate the value of the secret into the execution without the job user ever knowing the value.
 This reduces the scope of who needs to know the secret to the Rundeck administrator populating the Key Storage.
 It also lets the administrator rotate the secrets transparent to the job user.

 ## How to create a simple workflow step script plugin